Buy Property in Japan — Houses, Apartments & Land

 4

-Japan is one of the few developed nations where foreigners can own property with no restrictions, no minimum investment, and no residency requirement.
-Whether you're looking for a family home in a regional city, a holiday property near a ski resort, a traditional machiya townhouse, or a renovation project, Japan has homes to suit every budget and lifestyle.
+Japan is one of the few developed nations where foreigners can own real estate with no restrictions, no minimum investment, and no residency requirement.
+Whether you're looking for a family home in a regional city, a holiday property near a ski resort, a traditional machiya townhouse, or a renovation project, Japan has property to suit every budget and lifestyle.

 Japanese real estate encompasses standalone houses (ikkodate), apartments and condominiums (manshon), traditional townhouses (machiya), old farmhouses (kominka), commercial properties, and land for building.
 Akiya Japan aggregates listings from 490+ sources across all 47 prefectures, including official akiya bank programs run by municipal governments — giving you the broadest possible view of what's available.

 Popular regions for international buyers include Hokkaido (nature, ski resorts, wide open spaces), Kyoto and Nara (traditional architecture), Okinawa (subtropical coastline), and Niseko (winter sports).
-Budget-conscious buyers increasingly find value in Shikoku island, the Sanin coast (Tottori, Shimane), and Kyushu's smaller cities like Nagasaki and Miyazaki — areas with genuine character and strong communities.
+Budget-conscious buyers find strong value in Shikoku island, the Sanin coast (Tottori, Shimane), and Kyushu's smaller cities like Nagasaki and Miyazaki — areas with genuine character and strong communities.
+Even near major cities, towns 45–90 minutes from Osaka, Nagoya, or Fukuoka have family homes under ¥10 million.

-Buying a home in Japan involves: identifying a property, making an offer, signing a purchase agreement with a licensed judicial scrivener, paying the purchase price and transfer taxes, and registering the title.
-Total transaction costs are typically 7–10% of the purchase price, covering agent fees, taxes, and registration.
+Buying real estate in Japan involves: finding a property, making an offer, signing a purchase agreement with a licensed judicial scrivener (shihô shoshi) who handles the legal conveyancing, paying the purchase price and transfer taxes, and registering the title.
+Total transaction costs are typically 7–10% of the purchase price, covering agent fees (usually 3%), registration taxes, stamp duty, and scrivener fees.
 The process takes 1–3 months from accepted offer to completion.

 Frequently Asked Questions